kubevirt/containerized-data-importer/README.md

 ### Prepare an empty Kubevirt VM disk

-The special source `none` can be used to populate a volume with an empty Kubevirt VM disk.
+The special source `blank` can be used to populate a volume with an empty Kubevirt VM disk.
 This source is valid only with the `kubevirt` contentType.
 CDI will create a VM disk on the PVC which uses all of the available space.
 See [here](doc/blank-raw-image.md) for an example.

 ### Import from oVirt